J3ossOfWar/Land-of-Wizards/README.md

 # Land of Wizards
 The build , code & data is in the rar file because its to large to be uploaded extracted.

-When extracting make sure you have atlease 1.3GB of space availble.
+When extracting make sure you have at lease 1.3GB of space availble.